davemoore22/sorcery/README.md

 ## Contact and Help

 All comments and criticism and help welcome.
-Spent 20 years away from C++ (day job these days is PHP/JS) but I'm really enjoying working with modern C++.
+Spent 20 years away from C++ (day job these days is PHP/JS) but I'm really enjoying my time back with C++.

 You can find me as *Typhon* on the C++ Help, SFML, and DungeonCrawlers.org Discord Servers, or my email address is on the Splash Screen of the Game.